 The Simmons dietetic internship is a 33 week, full-time (40 hours/week) program which begins in September.
-Supervised, hands-on experiences at assigned rotations will provide students with the opportunities to achieve the performance requirements set forth by the CADE of the American Dietetic Association for an entry-level dietitian.
+Supervised, hands-on experiences at assigned rotations will provide students with the opportunities to achieve the performance requirements set forth by the ACEND of the Academy of Nutrition and Dietetics for an entry-level dietitian.
 The rotations include:

-- I. Community health center
+- 1. Community health center

 - 2. Department of Public Health

 - 3. State government-based nutrition initiative program

 - 4. Food service

 - 5. Clinical/acute care

 - 6. Counseling and education experiences with private-practice dietitians, fitness centers with a strong nutrition program or other nutrition-oriented organizations

 - 7. Research and Professional Practice Experience

 Twelve graduate credits are earned upon successful completion of the program.
 Hence, tuition is charged on the basis of twelve semester credit hours.
 The program awards nine credits for the fieldwork component and three credits for the didactic graduate course.

 Simmons will accept the three credits for didactic course work into the M.S. program if the student has applied and has been accepted to the Simmons M.S. in Nutrition and Health Promotion program.

-The seven-rotation design and the curriculum of the Simmons College dietetic internship program have been evaluated and are accredited by the CADE of the American Dietetic Association, 120 South Riverside Plaza, Chicago, IL 60606 312-899-0040 ext 5400.
+The seven-rotation design and the curriculum of the Simmons College dietetic internship program have been evaluated and are accredited by the ACEND of the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Chicago, IL 60606 312-899-0040 ext.
+5400.